covjson/specification/spec.md

 The model of CoverageJSON can be seen as a mix of CIS and the data cube-based [NetCDF file format](https://en.wikipedia.org/wiki/NetCDF).

 The following lists some areas where the model used by CoverageJSON departs from CIS:
-- CIS enforces one CRS per coverage, CoverageJSON allows CRSs to be associated with a given combination of dimensions.
+- CIS enforces exactly one coordinate reference system (CRS) per coverage, CoverageJSON allows CRSs to be associated with a given combination of dimensions.
-- CIS has separate domain concepts for grids vs other types, CoverageJSON always uses grids for organizing domains.
+- CIS has separate domain concepts for grids vs other types, CoverageJSON always uses collections of orthogonal axes for organizing domains, whether gridded or not.
 - CIS has no specific model for describing categories of a categorical parameter, CoverageJSON defines such a model.
 - CIS has no notion of semantically grouping parameters (e.g. velocity = speed + direction), CoverageJSON allows that.